Core-Bioinformatics/magpie/README.md

 conda env create -f magpie_environment.yml
 ```

+The pipeline has been previously tested on the following systems:
+* macOS: Sequoia (15.3.2)
+* Windows: 11 (22H2)

 ## Input structure

 The MAGPIE pipeline automatically detects the files in your input folder and makes decisions accordingly so you must ensure your files follow the following structure: